my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 | ----------- | ------- |
 | slik at     | so that |

-Dette fører til at ...
+Dette *fører til at* ...
 This leads to ...

-Det fører også med seg … This also brings along …
+Det *fører* også *med seg* … This also brings along …

+Mindre stress *fører til* lavere sykefravær → less stress leads to lower sick leave